gnshshraiGit/Node-with-Rpi3/sample5-taking-switch-inputs/README.md

                 3. Run "npm install"<br/>
                 4. Run this sample "node app.js" <br/>

-Result:- This example is same as sample2 , except that we will be taking inputs from tactile switch instead of the keyboard inputs , change in variations will observed on button push everytime
+Result:- This example is same as sample2 , except that we will be taking inputs from tactile switch instead of the keyboard inputs , change in variations will be observed on button push everytime

 Feel free to change your local copy and play as you like .
 Enjoy Blinking!!. <br/>